The Complete Guide To Buying Concentrates

 Shatter, sugar, crumble, badder — are these even names for cannabis products?

 Concentrates are nothing new in the long history of cannabis, but new iterations and innovations in this product category routinely arrive on dispensary shelves.
-Navigate our vast selection with confidence using this thorough concentrates guide.
+Navigate our vast selection with confidence using this thorough THC concentrates guide.

 Concentrates are cannabis products that include heightened levels of Tetrahydrocannabinol (THC) or other cannabinoids compared to cannabis flower.
 Concentrates can contain upwards of 85% or higher THC, while flower typically contains anywhere from 15% to 30% THC, or slightly more.
+These products have become so popular among cannabis enthusiasts that there’s a special day for them, the 7/10 concentrate holiday.

 Concentrates include products like kief and hash, which can be made by mechanically separating cannabinoid and terpene-rich trichomes from the flower.
 They also include extracts, which are made using techniques that employ solvents like hydrocarbons, ethanol, and CO2 to pull cannabinoids and terpenes out of the plant.